Ringworm in Dogs

 How Ringworm Infections Are Diagnosed

-Ringworms are usually diagnosed through different methods.
-The first thing that your vet will do is to observe and examine the lesions and scaling present in your dog’s skin.
-However, this method is not very accurate and might lead to misdiagnosis, which will usually require additional diagnostic tests to confirm whether ringworm fungi is present.
+Ringworm in dogs can be diagnosed through different methods.
+Your vet may observe and examine the lesions and scaling present in your dog’s skin.
+However, this method is not always accurate and could possibly lead to misdiagnosis, which will usually require additional diagnostic tests to confirm whether ringworm fungi is present.

-One method is through the use of a special ultraviolet light called Wood's lamp.
+One method to diagnose ringworm on dogs is through the use of a special ultraviolet light called Wood's lamp.
 Ringworms caused by Microsporum canis fungi usually glow under yellow-green fluorescence when observed in a dark room.
-However, not all Microsporum canis fungi become visible under a Wood's lamp.
+However, not all Microsporum canis fungi become visible under a Wood's lamp with only 50% of positive animals showing a glow.

-Another one is through the use of a microscope.
-Your vet will perform this by getting some hair samples from your fur-baby first then viewing and examining it under a microscope, allowing you to see the presence of fungal spores attached to the hair shafts.
+Another method of determining ringworm is through the use of a microscope.
+Your vet will perform this by getting some hair samples from your dog first then viewing and examining it under a microscope, allowing you to see the presence of fungal spores attached to the hair shafts.

-In addition to these, your vet may also perform additional tests to rule out other possible causes of the symptoms experienced by your pet.
+If you suspect ringworm in your dog, your consult your vet to find the best testing option for your situation.
+This will help rule out other possible causes of the symptoms experienced by your pet.

 How to Treat Ringworm in Dogs

-It is also always a good idea to support your fur-baby’s daily health by providing them with Pet Parents® Skin & Coat SoftSupps®.
-These skin and coat supplements contain branded ‘Super Ingredients’ that help promote dog skincare and overall healthy skin and coat for your fur-baby!
-Pet Parents® Skin & Coat SoftSupps® contains a branded form of fish oil for dogs, called Epax®, for a healthy coat and to help support the normal moisture content of the skin.
-It also has Biotin for that nourished skin and strong nails!
+It is also always a good idea to support your furbaby’s daily health by providing them with Pet Parents® Skin & Coat SoftSupps®.
+These skin and coat supplements contain branded ‘Super Ingredients’ that help promote dog skincare and overall healthy skin and coat for your furbaby!
+Pet Parents® Skin & Coat SoftSupps® contains a branded form of salmon oil for dogs, called Epax®.
+This helps to support the normal moisture content of the skin.
+They also contain Biotin for that nourished skin and strong nails!

-Note: These supplements are exactly what they say they are—supplemental.
-They do not act as a cure to ringworm in dogs or to any skin diseases your fur-baby might have.
-It’s always best to consult your vet.
+Note: These dog supplements are exactly what they say they are—supplemental.
+They do not act as a cure to ringworm in dogs or to any skin diseases your furbaby might have.
+While they can help support overall everyday health, it’s always best to consult your vet with any issues you might encounter.